This unit will be based primarily upon the 1995 movie version.

 This time, the light is not the candle.
 It is instead it is symbolic.
 Light is often a symbol of beauty, truth, and life.
 Desdemona is the light of his life and he is about to put it out.
 Desdemona is also faithful to him, but he does not see this truth.
 Dark deeds are often done in the dark.

-I will ask you to identify who said the quote and what does it mean in the context of the story.
+I may ask you to identify who said the quote, who it was said to, or what it means in the context of the story.
 Your best way to prepare for this is to highlight the quote and stick it into Google and see what pops up for it.

 "Look to her Moor, if you have eyes to see,